alboe-development/alboe/modules/common/types/README.md

 ## Installation

-This package is meant to be consumed as a **developer dependency**.
+This package is meant to be consumed as a **developer dependency** within the scope of this project.

 Installation, local to this project, can be performed by updating the **developer dependencies** of a `./package.json` file: